 The Republicans insist that they can reduce the deficit without raising taxes by simply cutting the budget.
 However, the Democrats insist that they can turn the economy around by raising taxes, keeping the status quo on entitlement programs and slashing the defense budget.

 It isn't a surprise that Democrats want to raise taxes and preserve entitlement programs.
 It isn't surprise that they want to make deep cuts in military and intelligence programs.
 But their insistence on cutting the defense budget is unrealistic and stupid since no one disputes that entitlement programs, in the long run, will increasingly consume a larger share of the United State's income.
 At some point in the future, the only thing can spend money on is entitlements and we won't be able to spend money on anything else such as education, defense, transportation, or anything else.
-The Democrat's denial of our country's dire need for entitlement reform is dangerous for America
+The Democrat's denial of our country's dire need for entitlement reform is dangerous for America.

 The Democratic position to save entitlement programs at any and all costs at the expense of our nation's national security at a time when our President has engaged in another war on humanitarian grounds is illogical and unrealistic.
 You can't simultaneously maintain entitlement programs and make cuts in defense spending while keeping our military in Iraq, Afghanistan, Libya and other places around the world.
 Yet, the President and the Democratic Senate insist this is possible.
 But it isn't.